The model theory of Commutative Near Vector Spaces: Preliminaries

 \section{Preliminaries}

-This paper establishes the basic model theoretic facts of near vector spaces.
-We give both an introduction to near vector spaces and one to model theory.
+This paper establishes the basic model theoretic facts of near-vector spaces.
+We give both an introduction to near-vector spaces and one to model theory.
 The aim of this introduction is to provide the necessary background to make the paper accessible to a very general audience.